deadlydog/deadlydog.github.io/ReadMe.md

 - `_config.yml` file.
 - `assets/css/main.scss`:
   - Adjusted font sizes a bit.
-  - Added class used in the masthead.html.
+  - Added class used for the site description in the masthead.html.
+  - Adjusted colors used for inline code text.

 Here's a list of files I've added: